mike-liuliu/gl_index/README.txt

   year={2022}
 }

-5. The "multiple_label_145.p" file is larger than 100MB, so it is stored on Git Large File Storage (LFS), readers may need to download it separately.
+5. The "multiple_label_145.p" file is larger than 100MB, so it was compressed to make it smaller.
+Readers need to unzip the "multiple_label_145.p.zip" file in the "data" folder.